RichCWilkerson/Consulting_Notes/Eval_Questions.md

 ---

-## How do you handle background tasks in Android
-- if the app is in the foreground and the task is short-lived (a few seconds), use coroutines with lifecycleScope or viewModelScope
-- for longer tasks or tasks that need to run when the app is in the background, use WorkManager
-- for periodic tasks, use WorkManager with periodic work requests

----

 ## Difference between mutableStateOf and derivedStateOf in Compose
 - `mutableStateOf`: creates a mutable state holder that triggers recomposition when its value changes.
   - use when you have a single piece of state that can change independently